truenas/middleware/docs/userguide/freenas_intro.rst

 * An alert will be generated when a S.M.A.R.T. error occurs.

 * An alert will be generated if a Certificate Authority or certificate is invalid or malformed.

+* The :command:`zfslower.d` DTrace script has been added.
+This script is useful for determining the cause of latency, where a reasonable latency might be
+  10 ms. If you run :command:`dtrace -s zfslower.d 10`, it will display all ZFS operations that take longer than 10ms.
+If no ZFS operations take longer than 10ms but the client is experiencing latency, you know it is not a filesystem issue.

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: